brinesoftwares/FlutterIOT/README.md

 # FlutterIOT
-The simple IoT project using Flutter
+The simple IoT project using Flutter & Google Assistant

 ## Screenshot